sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sratom</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A C library for serializing LV2 plugins
+Short desc    : A C library for serializing LV2 plugins
 URL          : http://drobilla.net/software/sratom/
-Лицензия     : MIT
+License      : MIT
-Описание     : sratom is a new C library for serializing LV2 atoms to/from Turtle.
+Descript     : sratom is a new C library for serializing LV2 atoms to/from Turtle.
 It is
              : intended to be a full serialization solution for LV2 atoms, allowing
              : implementations to serialize binary atoms to strings and read them back again.
              : This is particularly useful for saving plugin state, or implementing plugin